-Long after summer car show season ends and the last leaves fall, it’s time to clean your garage and start planning for winter car storage.
+Long after the summer car show season ends and the last leaves fall in the autumn, it’s time to clean your garage and start planning for winter car storage.

 A private garage is ideal, but you can also rent car storage for the season.
-But before you say goodbye, follow these steps to ensure your car will be ready to ride come spring.
+Before you say goodbye, follow these steps to ensure your car is properly stored and will be ready to ride come spring.

 Once your car is sparkling clean, wax will improve scratch resistance and protect your car from moisture and other elements.
 It’s also a good idea to wax your wheels and polish any chrome.